MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Labs/12-generative-ai.md

     How do I go about setting up a business in New York?
     ```

-1. Review the response, which should contain some advice and links to resource to help you get started setting up a business in New York, and may include some suggested follow-up prompts to get more information.
+1. Review the response, which should contain some advice and links to resource to help you get started setting up a business in New York.

     > **Important**: The AI-generated response is based on information publicly on the Web.
 While it may be useful to help you understand the steps required to set up a business, it is not guaranteed to be 100% accurate and does not replace the need for professional advice!